Strata of discriminantal arrangements: Introduction

-The content of paper is the following.
-In section \ref{prelim} we introduce several notions used later and recall definitions from \cite{MS}.
-Section \ref{mainsection} contains one of the main results of this paper describing codimension 2 strata of discriminantal arrangements having multiplicity 3 and showing absence of codimension 2 strata having multiplicity 4 (with obvious exceptions, cf. Theorem \ref{proofmain}).
-The section \ref{corol} includes an assortment of corollaries: its content is apparent from the headings of each.
-The last two sections describe independence of combinatorics of the $\B(n,2)$ from initial arrangement $\A^0$ and the fundamental groups of the complements to discriminantal arrangements and the space of generic arrangements of lines in $\PP^2$.
+The content of the paper is the following.
+In Section \ref{prelim}, we introduce several notions used later and recall definitions from \cite{MS}.
+Section \ref{mainsection} contains one of the main results of this paper, Theorem \ref{proofmain}, describing the codimension 2 strata of discriminantal arrangements having multiplicity 3 and showing an absence of codimension 2 strata having a multiplicity different from $2, 3$ and $k+2$.
+The Section \ref{corol} contains the interpretation of the results in Section \ref{mainsection} in terms of the Gale transform.
+The last Section describes the braid mondromy and fundamental groups of the complements to discriminantal arrangements.

-Finally, the first named author wants to that I.Dolgachev for a useful comment on meterial in section \ref{corol} authors want to thank Max Planck Institute and University of Hokkaido\footnote{This was supported by JSPS Kakenhi Grant Number 26610001.} for hospitality during visits to this institutions where much of the work on this project was done
+Finally, the authors\footnote{\textbf{Acknowledgment}: The first named author was supported by a grant from Simons Foundation and the second maned one by JSPS Kakenhi [Grant Number 26610001 to S.S.].} wants to thank I.Dolgachev for a useful comment on the material in Section \ref{corol}, B. Guerville-Balle for useful comments and Max Planck Institute and University of Hokkaido for hospitality during visits to these institutions where much of the work on this project was done.